datascience-mobi-2022/02-CancerHallmarks/README.md

 The objectives of your project are the following:

-(1) **Identify metabolic pathways**: select a number of cancer-relevant metabolic pathways which have been described in the literature, and collect the coresponding gene sets.
+(1) **Identify cancer hallmark pathways**: select a number of cancer-relevant metabolic pathways which have been described in the literature, and collect the coresponding gene sets.
 For this, you can use the following databases:
    * [MSigDB](https://www.gsea-msigdb.org/gsea/msigdb/): this is a very large collection of gene sets organized by categories; you can browse by keyword
    * [Gene Ontology](http://geneontology.org/): GO is a controlled vocabulary which describes all biological or molecular processed; you can query bey keyword, and then extract the genes which are annotated to this term (*make sure to select the right organism!*)
+   * [KEGG](https://www.genome.jp/kegg/pathway.html): Comprehensive database of biological pathways
    * [Pathway Commons](https://www.pathwaycommons.org/): this is a very large database of pathways from which gene sets can be obtained

 (2) **Compare gene sets**: make a comparison of the cancer hallmarks gene sets and the selected metabolic gene sets; how many shared genes are there between these gene sets?
    * a compiled list of hallmark related datasets are provided (see dataset section); bring your metabolic pathways into a similar format
    * find a way to compare all these datasets, in order to identify groups of datasets with shared genes (identify a suitable metric to quantify the distance or similarity between 2 sets!)
    * display this comparison using a graphical representation

 (3) **Pan-cancer analysis**: determine the expression profiles of these gene sets across all TCGA tumor datasets, and determine patterns and clusters of tumor samples
    * a data frame of expression values for many cancer samples is provided (see dataset section);